 "I am a Professor at Sydney Law School, where I lecture in Public International Law, International Investment Law, International Dispute Settlement, and International Commercial Arbitration.
 I am also a practising barrister, affiliated with 7 Selborne Chambers, Sydney; Essex Court Chambers, London; and Maxwell Chambers, Singapore.
 Prior to Sydney, I served as Assistant Legal Adviser at the British Foreign and Commonwealth Office, advising on a range of public international law issues including international investment, State and diplomatic immunities, international arbitration, and the work of the International Law Commission.
-Before the FCO, I was a Senior Associate in the International Law and International commercial and investment treaty disputes.
+Before the FCO, I was a Senior Associate in the International Law and International Arbitration Group of Clifford Chance LLP, London, where I was involved in the settlement of international commercial and investment treaty disputes.
 I am extremely grateful for the British Chevening-Oxford Australia award, which provided me with an invaluable first step in my career."